vcuspinera/Banxico_SIE_API_guide/README.md

 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-The [Economic Information System](https://www.banxico.org.mx/SieInternet/defaultEnglish.do), known as __SIE__, is published by the [Banco de Mexico](https://www.banxico.org.mx/indexen.html) to share the archive of different economic databases gathered by this Central Bank.
+[Banco de Mexico](https://www.banxico.org.mx/indexen.html) publishes the archive of national economic databases through the [Economic Information System](https://www.banxico.org.mx/SieInternet/defaultEnglish.do), known as __SIE__.

-Additionally, Banco de Mexico has developed an API that allows people to consult the different time series and indices published in the SIE.
-You can have access to this API with this computational languages: JavaScript, Java, C#, and R.
+Additionally, this Central Bank has developed an API that allows Developers, Analysts and Researchers to consult automatically the SIE's time series, using JavaScript, Java, C# and R.  More details of the API can be found in the [SIE API official webpage](https://www.banxico.org.mx/SieAPIRest/service/v1/?locale=en).

-The aim of this repository is to show __how to use SIE's API in R__.
-More details of the API can be found in the [official webpage](https://www.banxico.org.mx/SieAPIRest/service/v1/?locale=en).
+The aim of this repository is to show __how to use SIE's API with R__, explaining how to retrieve information with the `siebanxicor` R-package developed by Banco de Mexico, and how to use a custom function to explore the selected time series, and a Dashboard to look into Banknotes and Coins series.

 ## Getting prepared
 As mentioned before, in this repository we will focus in how to use SIE API with R.